soulcrona/soulcrona/README.md

 And of course programing wise.
 I am trying to get better with my game development skills in unity.
 Because I love mucking around and creating random stuff that I can look at and laugh at.

+I've ignored my github for a bit, but this almost 2nd half of the year i'm making the effort to upload more things, and see if I can collaborate with some things, that are on my skill level